AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 ---------------------------------------------------------------------------------------------------------------
 ## Quick start

+Follow this easy 5 step instructions to **set up** SoConnect on your computer.

 1. First, ensure you have [Java 11](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) or above installed on your computer.

    <div markdown="span" class="alert alert-primary">:bulb: **Tip:**